Sajid030/Lending-Club-Loan-Prediction/README.md

 ## Overview

-Welcome to the Loan Status Prediction app!
+Welcome to the Loan Status Prediction app using Streamlit!
 This app utilizes deep learning to predict the loan status of an applicant, whether it's "Fully Paid" or "Charged Off".
 - **Fully paid:** The applicant has successfully paid back the loan amount along with the interest rate within the given time frame.
 - **Charged-off:** The applicant has not paid the instalments on time for an extended period, resulting in a loan default.